 Traditionally, there is much more focus on women to be fashionable; ‘women seem to be motivated more than men to grow their bodies as objects of view for others.’
 It also refers to the shoes they wear.
-Thus in the new age of a feminizing society with equal rights and benefits for both sexes, disparities in care are recognized.
+Thus, disparities in care are recognised in the new age of a feminizing society with equal rights and benefits for both sexes.
 The way men and women view themselves in the workforce is vastly different.
-A man’s choice of dress is simple and pre-decided almost, a lot of emphases is placed on a woman to look elegant, intelligent, and ideally sexy all at the same time.
+A man’s choice of dress is simple and pre-decided almost; a lot of emphases is placed on a woman to look elegant, intelligent, and ideally sexy all at the same time.
 In certain ways, however, this may be seen as a significant form of discrimination; The choice of women in the office appears to be to try to stand out from their female rivals by dressing up rather than conceding to wear a traditional uniform.

-Young girls have been told from an early age that they will behave in a lady-like way, and how they show themselves.
-In order to become a wife and a mother, a wife must have a man; an objective portrayed by adolescents as important yet almost unattainable.
-To get a man, a woman must see herself as an asset whose worth is dependent on her beauty and presentation.
+Young girls have been told from an early age that they will behave in a lady-like way and show themselves.
+To become a wife and a mother, a wife must have a man, an objective portrayed by adolescents as important yet almost unattainable.
+To get a man, a woman must see herself as an asset whose worth depends on her beauty and presentation.
 Nevertheless, it is not the case that women merely dress up to draw a male eye; more frequently than not, they have been targets of a (female) voyeuristic glare.
-Narcissism in women goes so far as to continually equate and contrast with their female peers.
+Narcissism in women goes so far as to equate and contrast with their female peers continually.
 So, it can always be assumed that women dress up to be noticed by other women rather than, as previously suggested, by men.

 Behind fashion is a large industry of manufacturers and designers whose future relies on consumer products as seen in our culture.
-Its goal is to offer customers the impression that they will continue to purchase new goods in order not to become unfashionable.
+Its goal is to offer customers the impression that they will continue to purchase new goods not to become unfashionable.
 Fashion is the purest and most evolved type of consumer capitalism, with its compulsive ability to create creativity for the sake of novelty and to intensify and increase the appetite that can never be fulfilled.
 This compulsive creativity adds to the fact that the apparel industry is too diverse and fast-moving.
-On top of this is the fact this every past trend will become outdated as long as the new pieces are available.
-In fact, then, fashion is merely a sign of narcissism
+On top of this, every past trend will become outdated as long as the new pieces are available.
+In fact, then, fashion is merely a sign of narcissism.

 The paradox of fashion, of course, with all this mainstream consumerism and diversity, is that people would then argue that fashion divides them into separate industries as a culture.
-Whether or not fashion reflects individualism, there is not enough focus on its significance as a means of influence within society.
+Whether or not fashion reflects individualism, there is not enough focus on its significance to influence society.
 It seems like, in any way, people are exploited and used in fashion and consumerism.